How to build brand trust with your website copy

 OK, we might not all be happy being the centre of attention, but don’t hide behind your brand name completely.
 People buy from people, so at the very least give us a first name (if you’re a solo business), or a team photo (if you’re a bigger setup).

-Use your about page
+Use your about page TO BUILD TRUST

-It’s what it’s meant for.
+That’s exactly what it’s meant for.
 Show people that you know what you’re doing.
 Tell them where you trained or built up your experience.
 Tell them a bit more about yourself.
 Be human.
 And add more pictures (eek).

 I or WE?